 Meiotic drive is one possible driver of changes in chromosome number.
 We have recently shown that meiotic drive in mammals likely explains variation in rates of chromosome number evolution and the distribution of chromosome morphologies (5).
 Work in mice has shown that meiotic drive is based on the strength of centromeres, where strength is characterized by the ability to express kinetochore proteins and interact with spindle fibers (40).
 In this system, a fusion with the same centromere strength was shown to be either favored or disfavored depending on the genetic background that it was segregating within.
 In holocentric chromosomes, since they have a diffuse centromere, meiotic drive is thought to be less likely since multiple sequences must be favored simultaneously to have a strong impact on segregation (41).
 Therefore, meiotic drive could potentially increase or decrease rates of chromosome number evolution.
 This may suggest monocentric clades exhibit more extreme rate variation dependent on the presence or absence of meiotic drive.
 This expectation matches well with the variation in rates that we observe under our complex model, where monocentric orders exhibit more variation in mean rates than holocentric orders (Figure 3A).
 However, our inference of rates under a simplified model show the opposite pattern with more variation in rates in holocentric orders (Figure 3B).

 While fissions and fusions can make small changes to chromosome number, polyploidy events have the potential to lead to large increases in chromosome number much more rapidly.
-(42, 43)(44, 45)Even a small number of polyploidy events depending on their distribution in the tree could lead to much higher variance in chromosome number for a clade.
+The frequency and impact of polyploid in insect genome evolution is still widely debated.
+Some analyses, for instance those based on distribution of ages among paralogs, suggest many whole or at least large-scale duplication events in at least 18 orders (42, 43).
+In contrast, analyses based on synteny suggest fewer whole genome duplication events (44, 45).
+Even a small number of polyploidy events depending on their distribution in the tree could lead to much higher variance in chromosome number for a clade.
 The application of probabilistic models that include polyploidy as a parameter are particularly important if the goal is to understand whether or not fissions and fusions are occurring at different rates among clades (5, 46-48).
 The striking differences that we see in rate estimates under our two models is a clear example of the importance of evaluating the impact of polyploidy.
+However, we note that in our analysis the credible interval of our test statistic overlapped zero using both approaches.
+This suggests that the inclusion or exclusion of polyploidy in this particular analysis has no impact on our interpretation of the results (Figure 2).

 Likewise, analyses within any one clade are difficult to interpret; for instance, the Reduviidae are a group of holocentric hemipterans.
 If holocentricity allows for tolerance of fissions we would predict that this clade would show large variations in chromosome number, but surveys of this group show that they have very little variation in chromosome number (49).
 However, without a closely related clade with monocentric chromosomes, it is difficult to weigh the evidence against the traditional hypothesis for increased rates in holocentric clades.
 Furthermore, comparisons among studies is also difficult because rates are directly affected by divergence time estimates and the method of parameter estimation (e.g. the application of priors in Bayesian analyses).
 We argue that comparisons of rates are only informative in cases where a single phylogeny with a consistent approach to dating and rate estimation has been applied to both clades with holocentric and monocentric chromosomes.